FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 # Exercise 1

-Open a new browser tab and open the console, and type in each line one at a time:
+Open a new browser tab and open the console, and copy and paste this code there:

 ```js